Community Crops Education & Classes

 Urban Grower Classes

 This class series, running 2023 through 2025 will focus on teaching sustainable growing skills for gardeners and farmers.
 Class formats may vary between field days, lectures, online classes, and other alternative formats.
 Registration is required, but classes are free!
+Accommodations for translation can be made by request with advance notice of 2 weeks, and there is a question in the registration regarding translation needs.
+Please contact us with any questions.
+Registration forms close approximately 2-3 days prior to class or in some cases earlier due to the number of students signed up.

 Upcoming Classes